-Selling, general and administrative and other operating expenses decreased in 2015 compared to 2014, due to lower compensation expense.
+Selling, general and administrative and other operating expenses increased in 2017 compared to 2016, due to the change in timing of incentive compensation awards.
+Selling,

-DD&A expense decreased in 2016, compared to 2015, due to lower volumes from the exited non-core oil and gas operations and lower DD&A rates in the Middle East.
-DD&A expense increased in 2015, compared to 2014 due to higher production volumes partially offset by lower DD&A rates.
+DD&A expense decreased in 2017, compared to 2016, due to lower volumes and lower DD&A rates.
+DD&A expense decreased in 2016, compared to 2015, due to lower volumes from the exited noncore oil and gas operations and lower DD&A rates in the Middle East.

+In 2017, Occidental incurred impairment and related items charges of \$545 million, of which \$397 million related to proved and unproved non-core Permian acreage and \$120 million for idled midstream assets.
 In 2016, Occidental incurred impairment and related items charges of \$825 million, of which \$541 million related to a reserve for doubtful accounts and \$160 million for the termination of crude oil supply contracts, \$78 million related to the disposal of CRC stock and \$61 million related to exits from Libya and Iraq.
+The allowance for doubtful accounts recorded during 2016 includes a reserve against the long-term receivable related to environmental sites indemnified by Maxus described in Note 8, Environmental Liabilities and Expenditures.
+Occidental recorded a reserve against this receivable due to the uncertainty of collection as a result of the Maxus bankruptcy.

-Asset impairments and related items in 2015 of \$10.2 billion included charges of \$3.5 billion related to domestic oil and gas assets due to Occidental's exit from the Williston and Piceance basins as well as the decline in the futures price curve and management's decision not to pursue activities associated with certain non-producing acreage.
+Asset impairments and related items in 2015 of \$10.2 billion included charges of \$3.5 billion related to domestic oil and gas assets due to Occidental's exit from the Williston and Piceance basins, as well as the decline in the futures price curve and management's decision not to pursue activities associated with certain non-producing acreage.
 International oil and gas charges of \$5.0 billion were due to a combination of Occidental's strategic plan to exit or reduce its exposure in certain Middle East and North Africa operations as well as the decline in the futures price curve, which have made certain projects in the region unprofitable.
-Midstream charges of \$1.3 billion included the impairment of Occidental's Century gas processing plant as a result of SandRidge's inability to provide volumes to the plant and meet their contractual obligations to deliver CO2.
+Midstream charges of \$1.3 billion included the impairment of Occidental's Century gas processing plant as a result of our partner's inability to provide volumes to the plant and meet their contractual obligations to deliver CO2.
 Occidental recorded an other-than-temporary loss of \$227 million for its available for sale investment in California Resources.